nicholaswmin/fsm/README.md

 ```

-## Custom invalid behaviour
+## Configurable invalid behaviour

-The invalid behaviour can be configured by implementing an `onInvalid` hook:
+The behaviour invalid transitions can be configured by implementing
+an `onInvalid` hook:

 > example: log a warning & fail silently, without throwing an `Error`: